litvinova08/google-books-search-React-/README.md

 3. dangerouslySetInnerHTML https://legacy.reactjs.org/docs/dom-elements.html

 ## Additional fatures planned to be implemented
-1. Sorting books by title, author, publish date
-2. Book search
+1. Book search
-3. Add navigation menu with a Home page
+2. Add navigation menu with a Home page
-4. if image not available display a default image
+3. if image not available display a default image
-5. Add CSS styling
+4. Add CSS styling
-6. Add search history
+5. Add search history
-7. Add favouriting books (could be done with redux)
+6. Add favouriting books (could be done with redux)
-8. Add books rating system (could be done with redux)
+7. Add books rating system (could be done with redux)
-9. Add personal reviews to your books (could be done with redux)
+8. Add personal reviews to your books (could be done with redux)
-10. Use google books API collections features
+9. Use google books API collections features
-11. Get good reads links and displaying them on the page
+10. Get good reads links and displaying them on the page
-12. Use Book form for submission for books you can't find in the API (react-hook-form)
+11. Use Book form for submission for books you can't find in the API (react-hook-form)